 In the end, the amount of the structured settlement is not as critical as is creating a settlement that meets the needs of the injured party.
 An annuity, paid over a set number of years offering guaranteed tax-free income, can be an attractive alternative to low interest bearing bank accounts or higher yielding, but riskier investments.

-Patrick C. Farber is a structured settlements broker at Ringler Associates in Southern California.
+Patrick C. Farber is a structured settlements broker at Atlas Settlements in Southern California.
 He specializes in settling medical malpractice, personal injury, product liability, workers’ compensation, mass torts and construction defect cases with structured settlements in court hearings, arbitrations and settlement conferences.